Microsoft HoloLens 2 brings even more VR power

 Four years on from the original launch, HoloLens 2 offers a significant hardware upgrade on the first-generation device, providing more immersion than ever before.

-The new unit will offer than double the field of vision that the original Hololens thanks to a newly-designed 2K MEMS display that features eye-tracking for the first time.
+The new unit will offer than double the field of vision than the original Hololens thanks to a newly-designed 2K MEMS display that features eye-tracking for the first time.

 HoloLens 2 also adapt to you more personally, learning from your gestures to lead to even more in-depth experiences, calibrating to an individual's own hands, and can now adopt holograms in real-time thanks to new “intent detection” tools.